silcol/publicRepo_Collinetal2024/README.md

 data_for_brainToBehaviorCorrelation/nullDistributions
 This folder has processed data used to test significance for the brain-to-behavior correlations (all correlations to memory for details as well as to memory for rituals was compared against a null distribution), for each of the 4 neural codes assessed in the study.

-data_for_kmeans
-This folder has processed data related to the Kmeans for K = 2, K = 3, K = 4, K = 5, K = 5 with filtering for the top25 percent, K = 5 cluster 5 when comparing template event 2 to event 2, K = 5 cluster 5 when comparing template event 2 to event 3, K = 5 cluster 5 when comparing template event 3 to event 2, K = 5 cluster 5 when comparing template event 3 to event 3.

 data_for_rsa_brain_maps
 This folder has processed data related to the RSA analyses in the form of nii files, one file for each of the 4 neural codes with all p-values throughout the brain and one file for each of the 4 neural codes with an fdr 0.05 threshold (saved inverted, i.e. 1 minus pvalue).